vivianblanco-tech/device-flow/docs/CONTRIBUTING.md

-# Contributing to Laptop Tracking System
+# Contributing to Align

-Thank you for your interest in contributing to the Laptop Tracking System!
+Thank you for your interest in contributing to Align!
 This document provides guidelines and instructions for contributing.

 ## Development Process